plone/documentation/docs/install/source-step-by-step.md

 {term}`cookiecutter-zope-instance` is such a template that allows to create a complete Zope configuration.
 Zope configuration means:

-- type of storage: direct filestorage/blobs, relational database, ZEO, you name it.
+- type of storage: direct filestorage/blobs, relational database, ZEO, you name it
-- ports,
+- ports
-- threads/caches,
+- threads/caches
-- debugging/profiling options,
+- debugging/profiling options
-- ...

 Install cookiecutter: